ibm-cloud-docs/databases-for-mongodb/learn-high-availability.md

 ## Application-level High-Availability

-Issuing commands that break replication or force node shut down, such as `db.shutdown()`, will break the high availability of your database, void your SLA, and will require restoring from a backup.
-{: .important}

 Applications that communicate over networks and cloud services are subject to transient connection failures.
 You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

 Because {{site.data.keyword.databases-for-mongodb}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
 This can occasionally cause short intervals where your database is unavailable.